synadia-io/nex/agent/fc-image/README.md

 ### To Generate File
 `sudo go run .`

-Should drop `rootfs.etx` in working directory
+Should drop `rootfs.ext4` in working directory